- Basic JSP Tutorial

 The status line consists of the HTTP version (HTTP/1.1 in the example), a status code (200 in the example), and a very short message corresponding to the status code (OK in the example).

-Following is a summary of the most useful HTTP 1.1 response headers which go back to the browser from web server side and you would use them very frequently in web programming:
+Following is a summary of the most useful HTTP 1.1 response headers which go back to the browser from the web server.
+These headers are frequently used in web programming −

 The response object is an instance of a javax.servlet.http.HttpServletResponse object.
 Just as the server creates the request object, it also creates an object to represent the response to the client.

-There are following methods which can be used to set HTTP response header in your servlet program.
-These method are available with HttpServletResponse object which represents server response.
+The following methods can be used to set HTTP response header in your servlet program.
+These methods are available with the HttpServletResponse object.
+This object represents the server response.

 String encodeRedirectURL(String url)

 Encodes the specified URL for use in the sendRedirect method or, if encoding is not needed, returns the URL unchanged.